microsoft/DirectX-Specs/d3d/HLSL_SM_6_7_Advanced_Texture_Ops.md

  either `D3D12_STATIC_BORDER_COLOR_OPAQUE_BLACK_UINT` for black borders or `D3D12_STATIC_BORDER_COLOR_OPAQUE_WHITE_UINT` for white borders.

+Support for non-normalized coordinate samplers added `D3D12_STATIC_SAMPLER_DESC1` with a `D3D12_SAMPLER_FLAGS` member.
+In the context of static samplers, `D3D12_SAMPLER_FLAG_UINT_BORDER_COLOR` is shadowed by the static border color, and not applicable.
+However, root signature creation will fail if this flag is used with a floating-point border color; with a uint border color it is redundant, but not an error.

 ## Raw Gather

 To enable access to four appropriately-sized elements